sepal-contrib/clip-time-series/doc/en.rst

 - landsat 5
 - landsat 7

-If the user select :guilabbel:`planet`, the panel will ask for the Planet API key.
+If the user select :guilabel:`planet`, the panel will ask for the Planet API key.

 points
 ******